-The accompanying financial statements of the Bank have been prepared in conformity with the Financial Reporting Standards in the Philippines (FRSP) for banks, which are substantially the same with the Philippine Financial Reporting Standards (PFRS), as modified by the application of the financial reporting reliefs issued by the BSP and approved by the SEC.
+The accompanying financial statements of the Bank have been prepared in conformity with the Financial Reporting Standards in the Philippines (FRSP) for banks, which are substantially the same with the Philippine Financial Reporting Standards(PFRS).

 PFRSs are adopted by the Financial Reporting Standards Council (FRSC) from the pronouncements issued by the International Accounting Standards Board (IASB).